You are here:

 How do I dispose of construction waste?

-Construction and demolition (C&D) debris is defined as materials resulting from the alteration, construction, destruction, rehabilitation or repair of any physical structure.
+Construction and demolition debris (C&DD) is defined as materials resulting from the alteration, construction, destruction, rehabilitation or repair of any physical structure.
 Materials include lumber, drywall, brick concrete, metals, plaster, windows, roofing materials, plumbing fixtures, electrical wiring, heating equipment, asphalt, insulation and carpeting.
-For a list of businesses in Cuyahoga County that accept construction & demolition debris, see our online Recycling Directory for Business & Industry.
+Local facilities that accept construction & demolition debris include Boyas Excavating (216/ 524-3620), Kurtz Bros.
+(216/ 986-7033), and Rosby Resource Recovery (216/ 661-6102).

 Can computers be recycled?

 Yes, the District sponsors Recycle Your Computer Month twice a year to collect unwanted residential computers for refurbishing or recycling.
-Collections events are held at your city service department during these times.
+Collections events are held at your city service department.
 Businesses with computers to recycle should call RET3 job corp. at (216) 361-9991.

 How do I dispose of a fire extinguisher?